Skip to main content

 }

-We automatically flatten nested values, so if you pass us a dictionary we will turn it into a dot-separated name.
-For config values, we support 3 dots in the name.
-For summary values, we support 4 dots.
+W&B automatically flattens nested values.
+This means that if you pass a dictionary, W&B turns it into a dot-separated name.
+For config values, W&B supports 3 dots in the name.
+For summary values, W&B supports 4 dots.

 Limit the size of a single logged value to under 1 MB and the total size of a single wandb.log call to under 25 MB.
 This limit does not apply to wandb.Media types like wandb.Image, wandb.Audio, etc.